semgrep/semgrep-docs/src/components/reference/_fork_existing_rule.md

-One way to create new rules is to fork an existing rule in Semgrep Registry and modify it to meet your software and business requirements.
+One way to create new rules is to fork an existing rule in the Semgrep Registry and modify it to meet your software and business requirements.

 For example, Semgrep’s Java `crypto` ruleset prohibits the use of weak hashing algorithms `SHA-1` and `MD5`.
 However, your organization also prohibits the use of other hash functions as part of its standards or security compliance.
 The following steps illustrate the process of forking an existing `use-of-sha1` rule and changing it to forbid MD2 hashes.